ainsleyclark/payload-sitemap-plugin/README.md

 This plugin provides an automatic way of syncing your Payload collections into a generated Sitemap.

-- ✅ Multiple mail drivers for your needs or even create your own custom Mailer.
-- ✅ Direct dependency free, all requests are made with the standard lib http.Client.
+- ✅ Generates XML Sitemaps directly from your Payload collections.
+- ✅ Configurable cache system and endpoint to regenerate the sitemap.
-- ✅ Send attachments with two struct fields, it's extremely simple.
+- ✅ Extensible with fields and config.
-- ✅ Send CC & BCC messages.
-- ✅ Extremely lightweight.
+- ✅ Add custom routes to your sitemap.

 ## Installation

 ```bash
 pnpm i payload-sitemap-plugin
 ```

 ## Quick Start